The 6-Part Story Method ~ 27 March 2026

 Group Size

-A maximum of thirty participants can attend this workshop.
+A maximum of thirty participants could attend this workshop.

 Booking

-If you require invoicing, there is an additional charge of £20.00.
-Please contact the administrator to inform us that you intend to book.
-You may download the booking form by scrolling to the end of this page.
+If you required invoicing, there was an additional charge of £20.00.
 (Please note that for invoiced applications, if the paying organisation has not settled the invoice within 60 days of the invoice date, the delegate will be liable for payment of this fee.)

 Terms and Conditions